MapleStory 2 hits 1 million downloads

 MapleStory 2 is the followup to one of the first free-to-play MMO megahits.
 The sequel gives players even more control over their characters.
 It also has a modern character-progression system and tools to build the world however you want.
 And those efforts have paid off through the huge download numbers as well as the “mostly positive” user reviews on Steam.

 On the Steam stat’s page, MapleStory 2 is among the top 10 most played games right now.
 It had a peak concurrent player number of 33,200 today, which doesn’t include players using the Nexon Launcher.
-Right now, it is the No. 9 most played game with 30,800.
+Right now, it is the No. 9 most-played game with 30,800 players.
 That puts it ahead of Grand Theft Auto V and just behind Tom Clancy’s Rainbow Six: Siege and Rust.

 Nexon says that it is adding more capacity to keep up with the influx of players.
 The publisher notes that it is doing extra work to add support for people in the Oceania region that includes Australia, Melanesia, Micronesia, and Polynesia.